Strategic Steps to Avoid Paying the Price of Poor Data Quality

 Financial cost includes lost revenue and additional overhead cost.
 According to Gartner research, “organizations believe poor data quality to be responsible for an average of $15 million per year in losses.”

 The negative financial impacts related to data errors, inconsistent data, duplicate data can include increased operating costs, decreased revenues, missed opportunities, reduction or delays in cash flow, or increased penalties, fines, or other charges.

 What can you do about poor data quality at your company?
 Several solutions can help to improve productivity and reduce the financial impact of poor data quality in your organization include:

-In order to prove to yourself and to anyone who you are conversing with related to data quality that you are serious about data quality, create a team who owns the data quality process.
-The size of the team is not as important as the membership from the parts of the organization that have the right impact and knowledge in the process.
+To prove to yourself and to anyone whom you are conversing with related to data quality that you are serious about data quality, create a team who owns the data quality process.
+The team size is not as important as the membership from the parts of the organization.
+These workers must have the right impact and knowledge in the process.
 When the team is set, make sure that they create a set of goals and objectives for data quality.
-In order to gauge performance, you need a set of metrics to be able to measure the performance.
+To gauge performance, you need a set of metrics to be able to measure the performance.